rahul9054/PayFree/readme.md

 # PayFree

 ## About
-Pay Free aims to convert the wallet balance of several wallets that do not allow to transfer the amount to the bank like Amazon, Mobikwik etc.
+Web App which helps users to transfer the wallet balance of several wallets like Amazon, MobiKwik, Airtel etc, to their bank account.

 ## Project Link